mskcc/RNAseqDB/README.md

 Quick start
 ----------
-Suppose we want to analyze a set of RNA-seq samples under a directory ~/data/RNA-seq/.
+Suppose you want to analyze a set of RNA-seq samples under a directory ~/data/RNA-seq/.

-If samples are in SRA format, they should be put directly in ~/data/RNA-seq/.
-For FASTQ or BAM files, each sample should be placed in one sub-directory under ~/data/RNA-seq/.
+If samples are in SRA format, you should put them directly in ~/data/RNA-seq/.
+For FASTQ or BAM files, you should save each sample in one sub-directory under ~/data/RNA-seq/.
 The script will automatically find and analyze all the samples under the given directory ~/data/RNA-seq/.
 For samples downloaded from GTEx or TCGA, user should also put meta data file, SraRunTable.txt for GTEx and manifest.xml for TCGA, under ~/data/RNA-seq/.

 To run the pipeline, firstly initialize the environment variables using the following command: